jmriosal/peft-sparta/README.md

 ### Out-of-Distribution performance evaluations

-If you have a labeled dataset of sentences and their sentiment labels, like the one below, you can evaluate the performace of these models on that dataset as follows.
+If you have a labeled dataset with English sentences and their sentiment labels, like the one below, you can evaluate the performace of these models on that dataset as follows.

+Given the following labeled dataset:

 ```python
 test_sentences = ["it's a charming journey. ",